nrth3rnlb/picard-plugin-title_cleaner_ost/shelves/README.md

 ### Example 2: Manual Shelf Assignment

-If you want to keep files in a specific shelf (e.g., "Christmas"):
+If you want to keep files in a specific shelf (e.g. "Christmas"):

 1. **Scan** files from any location
 2. **Right-click** the album → **"Set shelf name..."** → Select "Christmas"